chaithanyakota/cf_ai_/README.md

 - `POST /api/set-url` – Body: `{ "url": "https://..." }`.
 Loads and chunks the page for this session.
 - `POST /api/ask` – Body: `{ "message": "..." }`.
 Returns a streamed SSE response (Workers AI format).
 - `GET /api/status` – Returns `{ url, chunks, messages }` for the current session.

+## AI-assisted development

+AI prompts used to build this project are documented in [PROMPTS.md](./PROMPTS.md).

 ## License